ShaunCurtis/Blazr.Sitebuilder/Blazr.Sitebuilder.Builder/Source/Stories/The-Blazor-Component/The-Component-Lifecycle-And-Rendering.md

 }
 ```

-And a page that demonstrstes various ways of showing and hiding components.
+And a page that demonstrates various ways of showing and hiding components.

 ```csharp
 @page "/MinimalDebugTest"